Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The survivors were able to get away in 4 lifeboats before a 2nd torpedo hit in the engine room (at 07:00, half an hour after the first one according to the captain's report), causing a tremendous explosion and fire, but when Tabor still didn't sink the U-boat started shelling her until she finally sank 2 hours later.
 The shelling had set the bridge and midships intallations on fire as well.
 After the ship had gone down, the U-boat came over to the lifeboats to ask the usual questions about ship and cargo.

-Several of the men were injured and were taken care of as best they could, the injured having been distributed in No. 4 boat (motor boat) and No. 3 boat.
+Several of the men were injured and were taken care of as best they could, the wounded having been distributed in No. 4 boat (motor boat) and No. 3 boat.
 It was decided that these 2 boats should go on ahead in order to reach land as quickly as possible to get help for the injured.
 The 1st engineer died quietly the first evening and was buried in the sea the next day.
 The boats encountered stormy weather and high seas, so that boat No. 1 lost contact with the others.
-On March 17, No.'s 3 and 4 boats with 22 on board arrived Still Bay where the men were taken under medical care, then moved to Riversdale the same day.
+On March 17, No.'s 3 and 4 boats with 22 on board arrived Still Bay where the men were given medical care, then moved to Riversdale the same day.
 Mechanic Sørensen and Able Seaman Jakobsen were admitted to a hospital.
-Boat No. 2 arrived Cans Bay on March 18 with 10 survivors who were sent to Hermanus the following day.
+Boat No. 2 arrived Cans Bay on March 18 with 10 survivors who were sent to Hermanus the following day (see the note and pictures further down on this page).

 Crew List: